Notice of Pre-AIA or AIA Status

 a second set of heaters (Zhu, fig. 2 electric heating device 128 on cover plate) configured to heat the fourth side of the cover plate,

-However, Zhu does not teach that the heating first and second set of heaters each includes one or more heaters, respectively.
-In Zhu’s invention, there is only one heater on the topside or bottom side.
+However, Zhu does not teach that the heating first and second set of heaters each includes one or more heaters, respectively, nor a gasket disposed between the first side and the third side.

 However, Krogh Anderson teaches the heating first and second set of heaters each includes one or more heaters.
 (Krogh Anderson, ¶0014, heating elements “bonded to a surface of the upper and/or a surface of the lower wall structure facing away from the fluid channel”…and “may naturally comprise a plurality of resistor elements”, figs. 1b, 2b, for instance).
 Thus, it would have been obvious to one having ordinary skill in the art before the effective filing date of the invention, to modify Zhu with the teachings of Krogh Andersen, to have multiple heaters spaced apart as the set of heating elements on the second side of the base plate, in order to better control the heating of the fluid according to how the control circuit control power dissipation of the heating element according to the desired temperature, and having different heating elements allows to control with flexibility and achieve any desired resistance value and in a conventional method (Krogh Andersen, ¶¶14, 23, “comprise a plurality of resistor elements or individual resistors coupled in series or parallel to provide any desired resistance value depending on the requirement of the application“ and “adjust power dissipation in the heating element in accordance with a desired or target temperature”).

-Regarding claim 13, Zhu discloses (or Zhu in view of Krogh Andersen teaches) all the limitations of claim 12, as above, but does not further disclose a heating unit wherein the gas-flow conduit includes a passage extending between the first end and the second end machined on the first side of the base plate.
+Regarding claim 13, Zhu in view of Krogh Andersen, Kim and McCarthy teaches all the limitations of claim 12, as above, but does not further disclose a heating unit wherein the gas-flow conduit includes a passage extending between the first end and the second end machined on the first side of the base plate.
 However, this is a product by process claim and the limitation is only given weight to the extent that the process affect the product if the product could be made in another way.
 Here, the process does not affect the product, so, arguably, the structure of this heating unit is reads on the claims.
 Furthermore, Krogh Anderson teaches that such a method of creating cavities is conventional in the art (Krogh Andersen, ¶12 “machining a solid object”), thus it also would have been obvious to one having ordinary skill in the art before the effective filing date of the invention, to use the teachings of Krogh Anderson to create the cavity of Zhu, using a conventional method in a conventional way to achieve the expected result of a cavity or passage for a fluid in a plate.

-Regarding claim 15, Zhu in view of Krogh Andersen teaches all the limitations of claim 12, as above, and further teaches a heating unit wherein the first set of heaters includes multiple spaced-apart heaters and the second set of heaters include multiple spaced-apart heaters (Krogh Anderson, ¶0014, heating elements “bonded to a surface of the upper and/or a surface of the lower wall structure facing away from the fluid channel”…and “may naturally comprise a plurality of resistor elements”, figs. 1b, 2b, for instance.
+Regarding claim 15, Zhu in view of Krogh Andersen, Kim and McCarthy teaches all the limitations of claim 12, as above, and further teaches a heating unit wherein the first set of heaters includes multiple spaced-apart heaters and the second set of heaters include multiple spaced-apart heaters (Krogh Anderson, ¶0014, heating elements “bonded to a surface of the upper and/or a surface of the lower wall structure facing away from the fluid channel”…and “may naturally comprise a plurality of resistor elements”, figs. 1b, 2b, for instance.
 This would have been combined in the combination above). .

-Regarding claim 17, Zhu in view of Krogh Andersen teaches all the limitations of claim 12, as above, but does not further teach, thus far a heating unit wherein the first set of heaters is removably coupled to the second side of the base plate.
+Regarding claim 17, Zhu in view of Krogh Andersen, Kim and McCarthy teaches all the limitations of claim 12, as above, but does not further teach, thus far a heating unit wherein the first set of heaters is removably coupled to the second side of the base plate.
 However, Krogh Andersen further teaches wherein the first set of heaters is removably coupled to the second side of the base plate (Krogh Andersen, ¶0050, resisters are coupled to outer surfaces, but are changeable, so can be adjustable, figs. 2b, 2d).
 Thus, it would be obvious to one having ordinary skill in the art before the effective filing date of the invention to modify Zhu in view of Krogh Andersen with a further teachings of Krogh Andersen, in order that the heating elements are removable and adjustable so that the heat may be adjusted as desired by the operator in a conventional way, being removably coupled, in order to achieve not unexpected results.

 Claims 5 and 6 are rejected under 35 U.S.C.
 103 as being obvious over Zhu (Chinese Patent Publication CN202254227U) in view of Ford (U.S. Patent 5,381,510).

 Regarding claim 5, Zhu discloses all the limitations of claim 1, as above, and further teaches a heating unit wherein the passage is fluidly coupled to a gas inlet (Zhu, 1222, figs. 3 or 4) at one end and fluidly coupled to a gas outlet (Zhu, 1223, figs. 3 or 4, intended use for the gas – this just speaks to the inlet and the outlet) at an opposite end, but does not further teach, in this configuration, wherein the gas inlet is configured to admit a gas into the conduit and the gas outlet is configured to discharge the gas from the conduit.
 However, the use of gas is intended use, and the structure for fluids to travel through would be the same.
 As well, as well, Ford teaches the use of different fluids, including a gas to flow through his heater with a passage and a heating element on top and on bottom, as required by an operator (Ford, column 4 lines 48-51, fig. 2, heating plates 200 and 400)).
-Thus, it would have been obvious to one having ordinary skill in the art before the effective filing date of the invention, to modify Zue in view of Ford, to heat up a gas in a conventional way, the claimed structure being the same for other fluids, as required by an operator using conventional means with only the expected result of efficient heating of the gas.
+Thus, it would have been obvious to one having ordinary skill in the art before the effective filing date of the invention, to modify Zhu in view of Ford, to heat up a gas in a conventional way, the claimed structure being the same for other fluids, as required by an operator using conventional means with only the expected result of efficient heating of the gas.

 Regarding claim 6, Zhu in view of Ford teaches all the limitations of claim 5, as above, and further teaches a heating unit wherein the passage is a serpentine passage (Zhu, fig. 2, the passage snakes back and forth).

 Claims 8 and 20 are rejected under 35 U.S.C.
-103 as being obvious over Zhu (Chinese Patent Publication CN202254227U) in view of Hermida Dominguez (U.S. Patent 2020/ 0062082).
+103 as being obvious over Zhu (Chinese Patent Publication CN202254227U) in view of Lim (U.S. Patent Application Publication 2020/ 0053866) and McCarthy (Patent Application Publication 2020/ 0053866) (and, alternatively, also in view of Krogh Anderson (U.S. Patent Application Publication 2014/ 0276545) and further in view of Hermida Dominguez (U.S. Patent 2020/ 0062082).

 Claims 11 are rejected under 35 U.S.C.
-103 as being obvious over Zhu (Chinese Patent Publication CN202254227U) in view of Mograbi (U.S. Patent Application Publication 2011/ 0259203).
+103 as being obvious over Zhu (Chinese Patent Publication CN202254227U) in view of Lim (U.S. Patent Application Publication 2020/ 0053866) and McCarthy (Patent Application Publication 2020/ 0053866) (and, alternatively, also in view of Krogh Anderson (U.S. Patent Application Publication 2014/ 0276545) and further in view of Mograbi (U.S. Patent Application Publication 2011/ 0259203).

 Claim 18 is rejected under 35 U.S.C.
-103 as being obvious over Zhu (Chinese Patent Publication CN202254227U) in view of Gu (U.S. Patent Application Publication 2015/ 0343883).
+103 as being obvious over Zhu (Chinese Patent Publication CN202254227U) in view of Lim (U.S. Patent Application Publication 2020/ 0053866) and McCarthy (Patent Application Publication 2020/ 0053866) (and, alternatively, also in view of Krogh Anderson (U.S. Patent Application Publication 2014/ 0276545) and further in view of Gu (U.S. Patent Application Publication 2015/ 0343883).

 Conclusion